Vandriadis/simpleWebServer/README.md

 2. **Compilation Errors**: Ensure you have the required development tools
 3. **WebSocket Connection Fails**: Check browser console for errors
 4. **Permission Denied**: Run with appropriate permissions for port binding
+5. **Editor Errors**: If you see "Unknown type name 'size_t'" or "cannot find file" errors in your editor, ensure your IDE is using the `compile_commands.json` file for proper include path resolution

 ### Debugging